openvinotoolkit/openvino/docs/OV_Runtime_UG/performance_hints.md

 The hints, in contrast, respect the actual model, so the parameters for optimal throughput are calculated for each model individually (based on its compute versus memory bandwidth requirements and capabilities of the device).

 ## Performance Hints: Latency and Throughput
 As discussed in the [Optimization Guide](../optimization_guide/dldt_deployment_optimization_guide.md) there are a few different metrics associated with inference speed.
 Throughput and latency are some of the most widely used metrics that measure the overall performance of an application.

 Therefore, in order to ease the configuration of the device, OpenVINO offers two dedicated hints, namely `ov::hint::PerformanceMode::THROUGHPUT` and `ov::hint::PerformanceMode::LATENCY`.
 A special `ov::hint::PerformanceMode::UNDEFINED` hint acts the same as specifying no hint.

 For more information on conducting performance measurements with the `benchmark_app`, refer to the last section in this document.

 Keep in mind that a typical model may take significantly more time to load with the `ov::hint::PerformanceMode::THROUGHPUT` and consume much more memory, compared to the `ov::hint::PerformanceMode::LATENCY`.
+Also, the `THROUGHPUT` and `LATENCY` hints only improve performance in an asynchronous inference pipeline.
+For information on asynchronous inference, see the [Prefer Async API](#prefer-async-api) section of this document.

 ## Performance Hints: How It Works
 Internally, every device "translates" the value of the hint to the actual performance settings.